 Located around 2 kilometers from Ella are the Ravana temple and caves.
 The Ravana temple is quite small and surprisingly does not have an idol of Ravana despite its name.
 The Ravana caves are very close to the temple, about five hundred meters uphill from the entrance of the temple.
 Legend has it that Ravana built this cave network, which extended across Sri Lanka.
 The purpose behind these tunnels was to connect various locations of his empire and serve as a secret means of espionage, reconnaissance, and escape.

 The entrance to the cave was huge and so was the main chamber of the cave.
-There were three tunnels from the main chamber, tunnel one, which was the largest, ended after twenty feet, tunnel two, ended after ten feet, and tunnel three, which was the smallest didn’t seem to have an ending.
+There were three tunnels from the main chamber.
+Tunnel One, which was the largest, ended after twenty feet, tunnel Two, which ended after ten feet, and tunnel Three, which was the smallest didn’t seem to have an ending.

 Tricky to locate

 So at the end of it, if you ask me if undertaking a journey of this nature and scale was worth it, my answer would be “Yes, absolutely”.
 All through the journey, I experienced ‘signs’ that gave me an insight into the nature of faith and a reason to believe.
-My journey across Sri Lanka restored my faith in humanity and made me a better person.
+My journey across the island nation restored my faith in humanity and made me a better person.
 At the end of the day isn’t that all that matters?

-This is a guest post on ‘Ramayana Places to see in Sri Lanka’ by Harsha – the author of Monkeys, Motorcycles, and Misadventures.
-For maps, photographs and additional details about the journey, please visit MMM’s Facebook page.
+This is a guest post on ‘Ramayana Places to See in Sri Lanka’ by Harsha.
+He is the author of Monkeys, Motorcycles, and Misadventures.
+For maps, photographs, and additional details about the journey, please visit MMM’s Facebook page.
 You can read a sample of MMM here or purchase a copy here.
 My review of Monkeys, Motorcycles, and Misadventures.